SPINNING FISHING COMBOS

 models.
 The reels with the rear drag controls are easier to access when fighting a fish, but they don’t stand up

 as well to larger, harder fighting fish.
-Reels are continuously exposed to the elements, so another thing to
+Reels are continuously exposed to the elements, so another thing to look

-compromised, which causes premature failure of the reels and drag systems in general.
+which causes premature failure of the reels and drag systems in general.

 7. Ball Bearings